Before you read the FAQs there are a few points that are

 Internationally – every five years, the IB carries out a three day programme evaluation visit.

-Summaries of the last three resulting reports are available to our parents on our website.
+Summaries of the last three resulting reports are available to our parents.

 Good to know